giantswarm/giantswarm-js-client/docs/OrganizationsApi.md

 <a name="addOrganization"></a>
 # **addOrganization**
-> V4Organization addOrganization(authorizationorganizationId, body, opts)
+> V4Organization addOrganization(authorization, organizationId, body, opts)

 Create an organization